dgeb/json-api/format/index.md

 GET /posts/1?include=comments
 ```

-In order to request documents linked to other documents, the dot-separated path
+In order to request resources linked to other resources, the dot-separated path
-of each document should be specified:
+of each relationship should be specified:

 ```text
 GET /posts/1?include=comments.author